-The Freedmen's bureau served as an orphange for black children from all over the Jacksonville area.
-It was called an asylum, but served as an orphange and hospital.
-Various extant records of the Freemen's Bureau are available in subject files at the Archives.
+The Freedmen’s bureau served as an orphanage for black children from all over the Jacksonville area.
+It was called an asylum, but served as an orphanage and hospital.
+Various extant records of the Freemen’s Bureau are available in subject files at the Archives.
 A description of its activities is in Parade of Memories, pg 114.

 The Goldmine of Names

 The Goldmine of Names contains more than 50,000 entries which refer to the records of people in Clay County before about 1920.
-Black records are notoriously difficult to find, even with the help of the index.
 Volunteers are happy to help you with some custom searches if you are having difficulty.